By Greg Davis:

 The first thing any DJ or event planner needs to do is establish the purpose of the playlist.
 Will there be dancing or will it only be used to provide background music?
 As you can assume from that question the purpose of the playlist will be the determining factor of which kind of songs or tracks make the cut.
 Once you’ve defined the purpose it’s time to move onto the style.

 The style will determine the genre of music you generally choose songs from.
 If the wedding has a country theme then country music is probably the most appropriate style of music.
 Likewise if you’re having a 80s themed party then 80s dance music would be a better choice.
 Understanding the purpose is necessary to determine the style of music.
 Once you have the style you’ll need to take into consideration the environment.

-Although the environment is number three it’s actually one of the factors that influences all the others.
+Although the environment is number three it’s actually one of the factors that influence all the others.
 While the purpose determines the style, and the style determines the environment the environment will initially influence the other two, before the other two have a chance to influence the environment.
-In order to better understand the environment you’ll need to consider the location of the event.
+In order to better understand the environment, you’ll need to consider the location of the event.

-If it’s outside than nature will probably be a theme, or at the very least, a noticeable portion of the events display.
-Environment isn’t just limited to the setting however, it also reflects the atmosphere.
+If it’s outside then nature will probably be a theme, or at the very least, a noticeable portion of the events display.
+The environment isn’t just limited to the setting however, it also reflects the atmosphere.
 What type of mood do you want to set?
 Once you’ve determined your environment you can move onto energy and flow.